See also our Studio Policies page for more information

 What are the cleaning practices at Breathing Space?

-- Studio mats and blocks are wiped down with disinfectant wipes after every class day.
+- Studio mats and blocks are wiped down by the participants with wipes after every use.

 - Blankets, straps, and bolsters are cleaned regularly.

 - Floors and surfaces are dust-, wet-mopped, and vacuumed regularly.